Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Setup

-Under this model, $\pDD=0$ corresponds to perfect suppression of all errors that anticommute with $\tG$, and $\pQEC=0$ corresponds to ideal recovery given the measured syndrome.
-We treat the case when a QEC code is used but its recovery step is skipped as $\pQEC = 1$, i.e., whenever a nontrivial syndrome is detected we apply a uniformly random syndrome-consistent recovery.
+Under this model, $\pDD=0$ corresponds to the idealized limit in which the effective residual channel assigns zero weight to all Pauli errors that anticommute with $\tG$ (equivalently, all remaining residual noise lies in $\tGp$), $\pQEC=0$ corresponds to ideal recovery given the measured syndrome, and $\pQED=0$ corresponds to ideal syndrome readout and postselection.
+We treat the case when a QEC code is used but its recovery step is omitted as $\pQEC = 1$, i.e., whenever a nontrivial syndrome is detected we apply a uniformly random syndrome-consistent recovery.
 Conditioned on detecting a nontrivial syndrome, such a random recovery yields the correct logical frame with probability $4^{-k}$ (and hence induces a logical error with probability $1-4^{-k}$).
+The analogous no-postselection LDD-only baseline in the QED setting is defined separately in \cref{sec:QED}; it is not obtained by setting $\pQED=1$, which would instead correspond to completely random syndrome readout.